bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 Unfortunately, this is not really the case for many deep generative models especially ones dealing with images, see [2] for more details.
 The long and short of it is that any one metric doesn't necessarily correlate to improved qualitative performance; you need to evaluate it on a per task basis.
-In any case, we still would like to understand how the heck we can do this for a variational autoencoder!
+However, we won't concern ourselves with that issue and proceed on to how we can estimate this metric for variational autoencoders.

 So there are two main problems when trying to do this for a VAE.
 You need to: